smithscarborough/python-virtual-assistant/README.md

 # Python Virtual Assistant - https://www.youtube.com/watch?v=v_pjsi9nN60

-* YouTube video demonstration [here.](https://www.youtube.com/watch?v=v_pjsi9nN60&feature=youtu.be) (note: many additional features were added after the recording of this video.
+* Note: many additional features were added after the recording of this video.
 See below for a comprehensive list of features.)

 ## In this project, I used Python's SpeechRecognition and Google Text-to-Speech (gTTS) libraries (among others) to create Cinnamon, a virtual assistant for helping users complete day-to-day tasks with endless laughs.